Last week I finished a seven week webinar presented by an organization called Families Affected by Fetal Alcohol Spectrum Disorder or FAFASD.

 While some of this I may have had an idea about, much of it was brand new information I have not heard in my eight year experience of parenting a child with FASD.
 So here is my list of 7 things I didn’t know before that I know now:

-1. A brain damaged by alcohol continues to develop until age 30.
+1. The brain of someone with FASD will continue to develop until age 30.

-The brain develops throughout our lives; however, it is generally accepted that the brain of a neurotypical (not brain damaged) female matures by 18, and a male by 25.
+The brain develops throughout our lives; however, it is generally accepted that the brain of a neurotypical female matures by 18, and a male by 25.
 New evidence shows that a person with Fetal Alcohol Spectrum Disorder (FASD) will continue to experience maturity up to age 30.

-While most people with FASD will require support throughout their lives, this gives hope that a great deal of learning and growth continues into early adulthood.
+While it’s likely most people with FASD will require support throughout their lives, this gives hope that a great deal of learning and growth continues into early adulthood.

 2. FASD is the forest – ADHD, OCD, ODD, Anxiety, etc. are the trees.

-Many people are misdiagnosed with secondary disorders before, if ever, they receive an FASD diagnosis.
-The behaviour that brings a child to the attention of a doctor or therapist is diagnosed as Attention Deficit (Hyperactivity) Disorder, Obsessive Compulsive Disorder, Oppositional Defiance Disorder, etc. When really the behaviour is a result of brain damage due to alcohol exposure.
-Secondary disabilities can also occur because the affected person is not being supported in a way that works for them.
+Many people are misdiagnosed with secondary disorders before, if ever, they receive a FASD diagnosis.
+The behaviour that brings a child to the attention of a doctor or therapist is diagnosed as Attention Deficit (Hyperactivity) Disorder, Obsessive Compulsive Disorder, Oppositional Defiance Disorder, etc. When really the behaviour is a result of the effects of alcohol exposure in utero.
+Secondary disabilities can also occur when a person is not being supported in a way that works for them.

 One key here is that many of the strategies that work for a child with ADHD or ODD will not work for a child with FASD.
 For example, many children diagnosed with ADHD have trouble with math, organization, time, impulse control, etc. Many people diagnosed with FASD have trouble with these same areas.
 You can teach skills to someone with ADHD because he or she can store and retrieve the information given.
 You can teach these same skills to a person with FASD but he or she does not have the same capacity to store and retrieve the information.

 My daughter is almost 16.
 She still struggles with all of the above.
 She is at a level much younger and may never have these skills.
 Consequences do not work for her.
 Therapy and counselling do not work for her.
 Modelling and patience do.
-And an external brain will ensure her success.
 Someone with ADHD will likely be able to live on his or her own.
-My daughter will likely never be able to live on her own.
+My daughter will likely never be able to live independently – she will likely require an inter-dependence lifestyle.

 I wish I would have known this sooner as I would have spent less time on trying unsuccessfully to respond to ADHD and ODD and more time on accommodating the FASD.